kazutokidigaya/quiz-cat/README.md

 # Quiz-EZ Frontend

 This is the frontend portion of the Quiz-EZ application, a quiz platform built with React.
-It interacts with the backend to provide a complete quiz experience.
+It interacts with the backend to provide a complete quiz experience. the app is available on the link[https://quiz-mern-snowy.vercel.app/]

 ## Features

-- **User Authentication**:
+- **User Authentication**

-  - Email-based signup with OTP verification
+  - Sign up via email with OTP verification
-  - Google OAuth integration for seamless signup/login
+  - Log in effortlessly using Google OAuth
-  - Login & logout functionality with token-based authentication
+  - Secure login and logout using token-based authentication

-- **Protected Routes**:
+- **Protected Routes**

-  - Secure routing using React Router and a custom `ProtectedRoute` component
+  - Uses React Router along with a custom `ProtectedRoute` component to guard private pages
-  - Access control ensuring only authenticated users can view protected pages
+  - Ensures that only logged-in users can access certain features

-- **Quiz Experience**:
+- **Quiz Experience**

-  - Dynamic quiz attempts with adaptive difficulty (easy, medium, hard questions)
+  - Enjoy dynamic quizzes with adaptive difficulty levels (easy, medium, hard)
-  - Timed questions with auto-skip when time runs out
+  - Answer timed questions with automatic skip when time runs out
-  - Detailed results and performance breakdown using charts (Recharts)
+  - View detailed results with performance breakdowns using interactive charts (Recharts)

-- **Admin Features**:
+- **Admin Features**

-  - Admin users can create, update, and delete quizzes
+  - Admins can create, update, and delete quizzes
-  - Quiz creation supports multiple questions, options, correct answers, difficulty levels, and tags
+  - Create quizzes with multiple questions, answer options, correct answers, difficulty levels, and tags

-- **User Profile & History**:
+- **User Profile & History**

-  - Update profile information including name, password, and profile image
+  - Update your profile (name, password, and profile picture)
-  - View quiz history and detailed breakdown of past attempts
+  - Check your quiz history with detailed breakdowns of each attempt
-  - Leaderboards displaying top quiz scores
+  - See leaderboards that display the top scores

-- **User Interface**:
+- **User Interface**
-  - Styled using Tailwind CSS for a modern, responsive design
+  - Modern and responsive design powered by Tailwind CSS
-  - Toast notifications for user feedback (react-toastify)
+  - Friendly toast notifications (using react-toastify) to keep you informed

 ## Running the App Locally